-Shrimp pad thai, a classic Thai street food, gets a healthful update here with zucchini noodles!
+Shrimp Pad Thai, the classic Thai street food usually made with noodles, gets a healthful update here with zucchini noodles!

 Here’s a fresh, flavorful and healthful way to help you keep your New Year’s resolution to eat healthier—Shrimp Pad Thai with Zucchini “Noodles.”
 This shrimp pad thai is full of fresh vegetables and lower in carbohydrates than traditional pad thai.

 Pad thai is a dish that’s common in Thai cuisine—especially street food.
 It’s made with rice noodles soaked in water, stir-fried, then combined with vegetables and proteins such as eggs, tofu, shrimp or chicken in a sweet-spicy sauce.